-Preparatory to beginning the conversion, the installer should verify that the correct kit, current sensors and programmer unit have been furnished-see Tables 1-2 through Table 1-5.
-Whenever the Ground Fault trip element is furnished for breakers applied on 4-wire systems, note that, in addition to installing the kit on the breaker, an associated neutral sensor (CT) is required for separate mounting in the equipment.
-Insure also that retrofitted breakers are applied within their short circuit ratings; for example, assuming that as part of a conversion the breaker's trip elements are to be changed from LI to LS, then the short time rating would govern the application.
+Preparatory to beginning the conversion, the installer should verify that the current sensors and programmer unit have been furnished - see Tables 1-2 through Table 1-5.
+Whenever the ground fault trip element is furnished for breakers applied on 4-wire systems, note that, in addition to installation of the kit on the breaker, an associated neutral sensor (CT) is required for separate mounting in the equipment.
+Insure also that retrofitted breakers are applied within their short circuit rating; for example, as part of a conversion where the breaker's trip elements are to be changed from LI to LS, the short time rating would govern the application.

-As a service related consideration, the installation of the MicroVersaTripTM kits provides an excellent opportunity to perform normal maintenance on the breaker proper, particularly while the front and back frames are separated.
-Such procedures are described in the Maintenance Manuals listed in Table 1-6.
-Also, any renewal parts required are listed in the Renewal Parts Bulletins given in Table 1-6.
+As a service-related consideration, the installation of the MicroVersaTrip®-RMS-9 kits provides an excellent opportunity to perform normal maintenance on the breaker, particularly while the front and back frames are separated.
+Such procedures are described in the maintenance manuals listed in Table 1-6.
+Also, any renewal parts required are listed in the Renewal Parts Bulletins given in Table 1-5.
 If required, copies of these publications are available from the factory.

-NOTE: Although designed specifically for the breaker models in Table 1-1; these kits in many instances can be employed for conversion of the earlier AK-1-50/75/100 types.
+NOTE: Although designed specifically for the breaker models in Table 1-1, these kits in many instances can be employed for conversion of the earlier AK-1-50/75/100 types.
 Undertaking such conversions should be a local decision and may involve additional modification depending upon the breaker's vintage and its accessory complement.